hendraet/synthesis-in-style/README.md

 For building the required cuda extensions `ninja` is required.
 (Installation under Ubuntu: `sudo apt-get install ninja-build`)

+## Docker Image

+You can also find a docker image with all necessary dependencies on [Docker Hub](https://hub.docker.com/repository/docker/hendraet/synthesis-in-style).

 ## Usage

 For information how to use the code in this repository please refer to the [wiki](https://github.com/hendraet/synthesis-in-style/wiki/).